A future that runs on rails

 Passenger Rail Master Plan

-Alberta already has significant public mass transit systems in Calgary and Edmonton for the provincial passenger rail system to build upon.
-The Passenger Rail Master Plan will be a vital tool to guide the next steps in advancing Alberta’s passenger rail.
-The plan will include:
+The Passenger Rail Master Plan is complete and is a vital tool to guide the next steps in advancing Alberta’s passenger rail.
+The plan includes:

 • a comprehensive feasibility assessment that identifies what elements of a passenger rail system should proceed, in what sequence and based on what conditions